 ::part CSS pseudo-elements or by leveraging existing CSS custom props.

 Liquid Oxygen is the successor of liquid-design-react which is still available on GitLab and npm.
-While liquid-design-react is still maintained with minor bug fixes and security patches and can still be used in existing projects, we recommend Liquid Oxygen for new projects as it comes with significant improvents, especially with regard to accessibility and interoperability.
-Liquid Oxygen is therefore meant to replace liquid-design-react in the midterm.
-Although Liquid Oxygen is still in an early stage of development, it is built iteratively, meaning that initial releases will include fewer features while follow-up releases will ship more and more components.
-Only as soon as the feature set of Liquid Oxygen includes a wide range of the most common components, the team will consider deprecating liquid-design-react and offer advice on possible migration paths.
+While liquid-design-react still can be used in existing projects, we recommend Liquid Oxygen for new projects as it comes with significant improvents, especially with regard to accessibility and interoperability.

 Yes, Web Components and CSS Components are both standards conform and can be used in your React app alongside the older components.
 Both libraries are tree-shakable.
 We recommend you to iteratively replace older components with those from Liquid Oxygen, if you plan on maintaining your project for a longer period of time.